gravitational/gravity/README.md

 ## Who is Gravity for?

-We have seen the primary use cases for using a image-based Kubernetes approach (there may be others):
+We have seen the following primary use cases for using a image-based Kubernetes approach (there may be others):

 * Deploying complex SaaS applications into on-premises enterprise environments.